Anthonyysilv/Anthonyysilv/README.md

 👋 Hello, fellow GitHub users!
 Welcome to my profile!

-🎓 I am a third-year student at the Federal Institute of São Paulo (IFSP), specifically at the Birigui campus.
+🎓 I am a third-year student at the Instituto Federal de São Paulo (IFSP), specifically at the Birigui campus.
 My main focus of study and exploration lies in the vast world of programming.

 💻 I am currently engaged in honing my programming skills and expanding my knowledge in various programming languages, including but not limited to Python, Java, and C++.
 As I progress through my academic journey, I am continuously exploring different fields within computer science to discover my true passion.